jlipps/appium-raspi-driver/README.md

 * Find Element.
 Only finding single elements by ID is supported.
 How do you know what ID to use?
 You specify it in the `app` capability mapping!
 Example: `driver.findElementById("A1")`.
 * Send Keys to Element.
 There are only two accepted values for this command: the strings `"0"` and `"1"`. `"0"` indicates that the pin should be set to low, whereas `"1"` indicates it should be set to high.
 Example: `element.sendKeys("0")`.

+## Sample projects

+Examples of this project in use:

+* [@jlipps](https://github.com/jlipps)'s [AppiumConf 2019 demo](https://github.com/jlipps/appiumconf2019), which uses this driver to automate a homebrew drum machine built with a Circuit Playground.

 ## TODO

 * There's quite a robust API available with Johnny Five.
 We could support more element types than just pins, for example LEDs, etc...